tdrmk/pyrenderer/README.md

 Note: Program supports multiple CSS files.

+Use arrow keys (←, ↑, →, ↓) to scroll the page.

 ## Implementation Details

 A Modern Browser has several major components each performing different functions.